About Lion Pty Limited

-Previously we have employed a range of methods to interoperate with Microsoft Office files, and also to generate PDF reports and emails to users.
+Previously we employed a range of methods to interoperate with Microsoft Office files, and also to generate PDF reports and emails to users.
 These included VBA/Redemption, custom .NET code, and ‘single purpose’ third party .NET components.

 - Programmatic generation of PDF reporting to end-users, to be pushed to users via emails.